saaim28/saaim28/README.md

-- 👋 Hi, I’m Mohammed Saaim.
-- 🌱 I’m currently a Software Service Delivery Analyst @ ACI World and Senior Software Engineering Student @ Concordia University
+- Software Service Delivery Analyst @ ACI World and Senior Software Engineering Student @ Concordia University
-- 📫 How to reach me? m_intikh@live.concordia.ca
+- 📫 How to reach me: m_intikh@live.concordia.ca

 <!---
 saaim28/saaim28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.